 Art and Design Club

-Part of the local chapter of Best Buddies, a volunteer movement that provides opportunities to develop special friendships with students with mental and physical disabilities.
-Participating students are paired with a "buddy," a student from the Ivymount School in Potomac.
-Annual highlights include the Talent Show, Christmas Party, Bowling Event, and more.
+The Best Buddies Club is part of the local chapter of Best Buddies International, a volunteer organization that provides opportunities to build special friendships with students with intellectual and developmental disabilities.
+Participating students are matched with a "buddy," a student from the Ivymount School in Potomac.
+Annual highlights include the Fall Match Party, Christmas Wrapping Party, The Annual Friendship Walk, and more!

 Black Student Association